Rick-8/Live-Long-And-Play/README.md

 ## project goal

-To create a fun and Engaging Game: where Each move is a strategic decision to outwit the computer and rise victorious! with future development this website holds potential to incorperate picture instead of text during game play and hoast other games giving the user fun options for as long as needed.
+To create a fun and Engaging Game: where Each move is a strategic decision to outwit the computer and rise victorious! with future development this website holds potential to incorperate picture's instead of text during game play and hoast other games giving the user fun options for as long as needed.

-## Target Audience and Project Goal
+## Target Audience

-The target audience and project goal for this game includes:
+The target audience for this game includes:

-* what I set out to create
-    - A fun game for ages 8 and up, that engages users, including the target audiance listed below.

 * Casual Gamers: